Auragami/WavFix/README.md

 *The rest of this README covers the necessary steps to build WavFix from source code.*
 To download the compiled app, check out the Releases tab on the right of the repository.
 For more information about WavFix, please see the [WavFix User Guide](docs/WavFix_User_Guide.pdf).

+### Project Structure

+- `build_scripts/`: Contains build scripts to automate compiling the application.
+- `src/`: Source code and setup files for the WavFix application.
+  - `WavFix.py`: The main source code file for the WavFix application.
+  - `Info.plist`: A property list file containing metadata for macOS.
+  - `setup.py`: A setup script for building the application using cx_Freeze.
+  - `WavFix.spec`: A specification file for building the application using PyInstaller.
+- `docs/`: User Guide and images used in documentation.
+- `icons/`: Icon files for the application in .icns and .ico formats.

 ### Prerequisites